 We pause for one long, last lingering look at the Blue Lake as we climb away from our wild camping spot to begin the 8km gentle descent towards the small village of Roshka.
 Almost immediately we encounter the big brother of the Blue Lake.
 The hue of copper patina, unsurprisingly it’s named the Green Lake!
 Soft rain is falling as we follow the track down through the delightful Abdelauri River valley, but this soon abates and sunshine once more floods the landscape.
 Butterflies and bees dance between dog rose and blackberry bushes and brown cows with clanking bells wander in the lush meadow pastures strewn with a dazzling display of wildflowers.
 The croaking of crickets rises above the endless background drone of countless insects.
 The only thing marring this bucolic paradise is the presence of horse-flies that never miss an opportunity to feast on skin not slathered with insect repellent!

-We soon spot the rust-red roofs of a cluster of small wooden houses that form the tiny village of Roshka which lies just below the confluence of the Abdelauri with another river.
+We soon spot the rust-red roofs of a cluster of small wooden houses that form the tiny village of Roshka which lies just below the confluence of the Abdelauri and another river.
 A huge glacial erratic nestled in the centre of the village sports a Georgian flag.
 Just above the village a new road is being cut through the pristine mountainside to connect an old village that was virtually abandoned during Soviet times.
 It leaves an ugly brown scar in the velvety verdure.
 Progress comes at a price.

 There are a couple of guesthouses in Roshka, but we decide to make camp above the village in a meadow near a tall stand of sorrel which gives some protection from grazing cattle.
 From here, the hills towards Chechnya look like pillows of soft green velvet and we can see the tiny honey-coloured houses in the village of Gudani on the opposite side of the valley.
 We amble down to the village to source some water and find this at a fountain that has been erected in the memory of a young man whose face graces the exterior plaque with ornate Georgian inscription.
 The natural spring water pouring forth from its metal spout is glacier-cold and refreshing.
 As dusk creeps over the sky from the eastern horizon, the cattle are driven from the high pastures down towards the village by men and boys on horseback who return our waves with cheery smiles.

 Next morning we are driven from our tent by the fierce heat of the rising sun.
 We hit the trail early and at the village search for a track that will take us down to the road leading to Shatili.
 No sooner than we begin to follow its sinuous route along the edge of the valley, the path is choked with giant hogweed.
-The bane of ever trekker in the Caucasus, this weed which grows higher than a man, is not something we wish to encounter.
+The bane of every trekker in the Caucasus, this weed which grows higher than a man, is not something we wish to encounter.
 It looks attractive with its enormous umbrella-like white flowers which is why it was introduced to Ireland and other places in the nineteenth century by plant collectors and landscape garden enthusiasts.
 However beguiling it might look it is necessary to give it a wide berth, for brushing against any part of it with naked skin is likely to cause an allergic reaction.
 Its sap contains toxic chemicals which react in sunlight causing painful blistering within 48 hours.
 We therefore err on the side of caution and take the much longer dusty dirt track down to the Shatili road.

 We are shown to our pretty basic room by a lovely lady named Marina who speaks passable English.
 The guesthouse is a delight, its rustic flagstone dining room furnished with hand-carved wooden furniture, and decorated with local costumes, mounted hunting trophies, bear skins and the stunning artwork of Shota, Marina's husband.
 The cold beer purchased at the store nearby tastes divine as we toast trekking over 40 km on the small balcony overlooking the gardens where Marina is busy digging up vegetables and picking herbs for our dinner.
-Georgia is the land of milk and honey, where orchards burst with fruit, and every house has its own beehives, livestock, vines and carefully tended vegetable patch, for people still have an attachment to the land - their food is all home-grown and prepared.
+Georgia is the land of milk and honey, where orchards burst forth with fruit, and every house has its own beehives, livestock, vines and carefully tended vegetable patch, for people still have an attachment to the land - their food is all home-grown and prepared.
 And divine it tastes, after eating dried food for the last few days!
 We demolish plates of khinkali, herb soup, crisp salad and cheesy khachapuri washed down with Shota's homemade wine.

 Soaking in a private bath with ice cold beers, we reflect on an absolutely first class trekking and wild camping experience where we were totally free to commune with nature in wide open spaces unfettered by barbed wire fences, along rugged trails where we seldom encountered another soul during this, the peak season for trekking.